-For meeting debt service on its outstanding \$134,441,864 of General Construction Bonds as of June 30, 2019 there have been assessed front foot benefit charges ("FFBC") in amounts sufficient, together with additional charges, including water consumption and sewer usage charges, and taking delinquencies in account, to pay debt service on the General Construction Bonds as such debt service becomes due.
+For meeting debt service on its outstanding \$130,874,001 of General Construction Bonds as of June 30, 2020 there have been assessed front foot benefit charges ("FFBC") in amounts sufficient, together with additional charges, including water consumption and sewer usage charges, and taking delinquencies in account, to pay debt service on the General Construction Bonds as such debt service becomes due.
 Front foot benefit charges are payable in annual or semi-annual installments.
 There are no operations, repair or maintenance costs paid from front foot benefit charges.

 In the year following completion of water and/or sewer main construction, connecting improved or abutting unimproved properties are assessed a FFBC.
 The assessment as required by law is to repay funds borrowed by WSSC for water and/or sewer main construction.
-The charge appears on the property tax bill for 20 years, but may be paid in full at any time.
+The charge appears on the property tax bill for the same number of years as the term of the bonds sold to finance the improvements, but may be paid in full at any time.
 The FFBC assessment is determined by multiplying property footage by the rate per foot for the appropriate property classification.
 Irregularly shaped lots are assessed using average footages of neighboring regular shaped properties.
 Listed below are the Commission's latest approved FFBC rates for residential properties.
 The rates are updated annually.
-The assessments levied during 2019 Levy will run for 30 years.
-The bond period for properties levied between 1983-2012 were 23 years.
+The assessments levied during 2019 levy will run for 30 years.
+The bond period for properties levied between 1983-2012 were 23 years and 2013-2018 were 20 years.
 Earlier years assessments could be from 33 to 50 years.